|27 July 2017|

 - This release presents detailed information on the sources of personal income that migrants received for the 2013-14 financial year, including employee income, own unincorporated business income, investment income, other income and foreign income.

 - Data presented are limited to permanent migrants aged 15 years and over who have arrived in Australia between 1 January 2000 and 6 September 2016.

 - In 2012-13, the Tax Free Threshold increased from $6,000 to $18,200.
 This may have an impact on median incomes reported from 2012-13 onwards.

 - Other income (excluding Government pensions and allowances) includes transfer or trust income; foreign investment fund and/or foreign life insurance assurance policy income (in 2009-10 only); controlled foreign company income; foreign salary/pension income; other net foreign source income; and other (including superannuation and annuity income).
 Data for superannuation and annuities are understated.
 See Explanatory Notes for more information.

 - When reporting ABS data, the Australian Bureau of Statistics (or ABS) must be attributed as the source.

-- For media requests and interviews, contact the ABS Communications Section on 1300 175 070 (8.30am - 5pm Mon-Fri).
+- For media requests and interviews, contact the ABS Communications and Partnerships Section on 1300 175 070 (8.30am - 5pm Mon-Fri).

 - Subscribe to our email notification service and get media releases or products sent to you on release.